PaulvOertzen/LSH_Informatik/InformatikWettbewerb/Aufgabe1/Documentation/Documentation.md

 3: We have tried a few algorithms to find intersections: <br>
 3.1: Comparing the positions of each player after each move.
-This would have the advantage that you can stop the game as soon as there would be an intersection, however we will not be abler to detect time delayed intersections.
+This would have the advantage that you can stop the game as soon as there would be an intersection, however we will not be able to detect time delayed intersections.
 A time delayed intersection is a intersection when two players jump over the exact same indexes, but not at the same time.
 For example: <br>
 Player1: [0; 5; 7; 25; 37; ...] <br>
 Player2: [1; 7; 25; 37; 45; ...] <br>